logicly-au/pmhc-mds-spec/doc/include/definitions.rst

     Service Contacts recorded as psychosocial support may be delivered in all episodes of care, regardless of episode type.
-However, it is expected that they will be mainly associated with episodes where the Principal Focus of Treatment Plan is classified as Psychosocial Support.
+However, it is expected that they will be mainly associated with episodes uploaded under the Wayback extension where the Principal Focus of
+    Treatment Plan is classified as Psychosocial Support.

   98 - ATAPS